dansholds/grapple-comps-min/content/posts/15521-asheville-2024-spring-open.md

 Our return visit to Warren Wilson College for the Asheville Spring Open, April 13th 2024 is upon us!
 This event is open to youth, teens and adults!
 Come join us for another action-packed year of competition!

-The Asheville Fall Open: November 11th, 2023
+The Asheville Fall Open- November 11th, 2023

-LOCATION: Warren Wilson College
+LOCATION- Warren Wilson College

 104 Northwest Ln, Swannanoa, NC 28778

-Doors Open @ 8:30am | Event Starts @ 9:30am
+Doors Open @ 8-30am | Event Starts @ 9-30am

 GI ABSOLUTE DIVISIONS for ALL ADULT belt levels